-A tenant elected to the Lynnhurst Neighborhood Association Board after the second year of the program, which would be early 2024 when the annual Board election is held, is our primary goal.
+Tenants elected to the Lynnhurst Neighborhood Association Board after the second year of the program, which would be early 2024 when the annual Board election is held, is our primary goal.
 It is possible that this goal can be met earlier at an annual election or if a vacancy on the Board must be filled.
-We currently have one tenant participating on the LYNAS Environmental Committee.
 Other outcomes will support achieving tenant engagement:

-- Establish the interests and concerns of tenants in Lynnhurst - Have one or more tenants attend one or more monthly Board meetings - Find additional tenants to actively participate in one of the Association's existing committees, or start a new committee - Utilize one or more tenants as volunteers to support an association activity, or to solicit other tenants to get involved with the Association
+- Establish the interests and concerns of tenants in Lynnhurst - Have tenants attend one or more monthly Board meetings - Find additional tenants to actively participate in one of the Association's existing committees, or start a new committee - Utilize more tenants as volunteers to support an association activity, or to solicit other tenants to get involved with the Association